teambit/bit/README.md

 ## Supported Languages

 Bit's design is language agnostic.
 Still, as of today, it requires language-specific drivers for language-sensitive features (binding etc).
-We released Bit’s driver for Javascript, and will be releasing more drivers in the future.
+We released Bit’s driver for JavaScript, and will be releasing more drivers in the future.
 You are also welcome to add your own.

 - [bit-javascript](https://github.com/teambit/bit-javascript).